-Orcas (killer whales) are the largest member of the dolphin family and can grow to the size of a school bus (10 metres).
+Orcas are the largest member of the dolphin family and can grow to the length of a school bus (10 metres long).
 They have a large dorsal (back) fin.
 Each whale has a one-of-a-kind white patch around the base of its fin, a white belly, and a white patch behind its eye.
 They have long bodies, big tails, and a row of cone-shaped teeth in the top and bottom of their mouths.

 Range & Habitat